lab1207/lab1207/README.md

 Founder @ Abhaal

-Building AI-powered desktop automation that learns tasks by demonstration instead of programming.
+Building AI-powered desktop automation that learns tasks from demonstration instead of programming.

 > **Mission:** Make computers learn from people instead of requiring people to learn programming.